taijinlee/taijinlee.github.io/_posts/2013-08-26-bach-fugue.markdown

 ---
 layout: post
-title:  "The Beginnings of the Bach Fugue"
+title:  "The Beginnings of a Bach Fugue"
 date:   2013-08-26
 categories: piano bach
 ---